terraform-ibm-modules/terraform-ibm-base-account-enterprise/solutions/account-infrastructure-base/README.md

 # IBM Cloud Account Infrastructure Base solution

-This is an end-to-end deployable architecture solution that provisions the following:
+An end-to-end deployable architecture solution that provisions the following infrastructure:
 - A resource group
 - A default set of Financial Services Cloud compliant account settings
 - An IBM Cloud Object Storage instance